Sony BRAVIA 8 II OLED TV Review

 Home Theater

-The Sony BRAVIA 8 II is excellent for a home theater.
+The Sony BRAVIA 8 II is outstanding for a home theater.
 It displays perfect black levels with no blooming at all, making it look stellar in a dark room.
 You also get well-saturated, lifelike, and bright colors in both SDR and HDR thanks to its outstanding color volume, so it truly delivers a vibrant image.
 Highlights in HDR content really pop out in most scenes, but the TV is noticeably dimmer in rare HDR scenes that are entirely bright.
 Still, HDR content looks great, and it respects the filmmaker's intent when it comes to colors and the brightness of HDR content.
-Like all OLEDs, there's some noticeable stutter during slow camera movements, so they aren't as smooth as they're intended to be.
+Like all OLEDs, there's noticeable stutter during slow camera movements, so they aren't as smooth as they're intended to be.

 Pros